tarantool/checks/README.md

 fn_positive(-1) -- error: bad argument #1 to fn_positive (positive expected, got number)'
 ```

-Now there are two built-in checkers:
+One can use built-in checkers:

 * `checks('uint64')`: